 A full three years have passed since the launch of the West of England Patient Safety Collaborative, Deteriorating Patient and National Early Warning Score (NEWS) programme, this event will focus on celebrating the key achievements and impact across the region.

-We will also discuss the national deteriorating patient work stream and how we will continue to embed this project across the West of England.
+We will discuss the national deteriorating patient work stream, NEWS2 and what this means locally, and how we will continue to embed NEWS across the West of England.

 The programme is designed to give delegates an opportunity to network to discuss the outcomes of NEWS in a range of care settings across the region.